Author name: Thomas Paine

 Letters

-To the Right Honorable the Marquis of Lansdowne Sept.
-21, 1787 THETFORD, NORFOLK, The Abbe Morellet your Lordship’s very good friend and mine, desired me, on my leaving Paris to present you his respects.
-I am sorry I have not an opportunity of delivering them personally, with such other matters as arise in conversation between
+THETFORD, NORFOLK The Abbe Morellet your Lordship’s very good friend and mine, desired me, on my leaving Paris to present you his respects.
+I am sorry I have not an opportunity of delivering them personally, with such other matters as arise in conversation between the Abbe and myself.
+But I request your Lordship to be

 To the Right Honorable the Marquis of Lansdowne Sept.
 21, 1787 Read Post »